ContainerSSH/containerssh.github.io/docs/usecases/debugging.md

 1. Access to production systems should be restricted on an as-needed basis, not all developers should have access to it.
 2. Auditing changes to a production system is a must.

-## How a traditional setup looks like
+## What a traditional setup looks like

 1. Only a limited number of system administrators have access.
 2. Changes can only be made using a CI system.